AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/set-up-pi-to-ocs/config-utility.md

 The PI to OCS Agent Configuration Utility opens after you install or upgrade a PI to OCS Agent.
 You can open the PI to OCS Agent Configuration Utility at any time to change server connections and other settings after initial setup.

-**Note:** If you are not the user who installed the agent, authentication with your user account is required before access is granted to the utility.
+**Note:** If you use a different user account than the one that was used originally to install the agent, authentication is required before you can access the utility.

 To open the PI to OCS Agent Configuration Utility, follow these steps: